 But if you do more spreads and use daily logs then it might last less time.
 And again if you do less spreads it might last longer.

-Can you use a regular notebook for bullet journaling?
+Can you use a regular notebook for bullet journaling ?

-This is important: you don’t need a dot grid notebook for bullet journaling, because you can bullet journal with any notebook – lined notebook, blank notebook – even a used one!
+This is important: you don’t need a dot grid notebook for bullet

 Plus the dots are usually quite light color, so when you look at the pages after they’re finished the dots make the pages appear like they would have been originally blank.